 UCLA Health is proud to claim a number of awards and achievements that distinguish our organization as a leading provider of healthcare services, not only in the United States but in the world.
 Some of our most recent distinctions include:

-• The Joint Commission, which accredits and certifies nearly 21,000 health care organizations each year, awarded Ronald Reagan UCLA Medical Center and UCLA Medical Center, Santa Monica the maximum three-year accreditation.
+• The Joint Commission, which accredits and certifies nearly 21,000 health care organizations each year, awarded Ronald Reagan UCLA Medical Center and UCLA Health - Santa Monica Medical Center the maximum three-year accreditation.

-• The Joint Commission certified UCLA Medical Center, Santa Monica as a “Primary Stroke Center.”
+• The Joint Commission certified UCLA Health - Santa Monica Medical Center as a “Primary Stroke Center.”

 • American College of Surgeons designated Ronald Reagan UCLA Medical Center as the highest-level Trauma Center.